RuizeHan/WSCF/readme.md

 In this paper, we propose a new fast learning approach to content-aware spatial regularization, namely weighted sample based CF tracking (WSCF).
 In WSCF, specifically, we present a simple yet effective energy function that implicitly weighs different training samples by spatial deviations.
 With the energy function, the learning of correlation filters is composed of two subproblems with closed-form solution and can be efficiently solved in an alternate way.
 We further develop a content-aware updating strategy to dynamically refine the weight distribution to well adapt to the temporal variations of the target and background.

 ## Experiments
-The experimental results on OTB-2013/2015:
+The experimental results on OTB-2013/2015: (We provide the raw results on OTB benchmark in 'results_WSCF_OTB-2015.zip'.)

 ![res](https://github.com/HanRuize/WSCF/blob/master/eval_otb.png)